woodruffw/homebrew.mxcl.smbd/README.md

 homebrew.mxcl.smbd
 ===================

+**UPDATE**: A version of this plist is now available directly within the `samba` formula on homebrew.
+For installation instructions, follow `brew info samba`.

 A simple property list (plist) file for use in `launchd`/`launchctl` on systems with samba installed via Homebrew.

 Assumes that `smbd` is installed to */usr/local/sbin/smbd* and that `smb.conf` is installed to */usr/local/etc/smb.conf*.